-Your contribution is valued.
-By coming to the conference, sharing your research and engaging with other economists, you are contributing to the success of the conference, the Association and the profession.
+Your participation is valued.
+By coming to the conference, sharing your research and engaging with other participants, you are contributing to the success of the conference, the Association and the economics community in New Zealand.
 I am sure that you will find it enjoyable and worthwhile.

 AUCKLAND UNIVERSITY OF TECHNOLOGY (AUT)